REPOSTING a piece I wrote for the Lifestyle section of the Manila Bulletin late last year.

 When women tell me what a great ex-husband I am, I usually agree and say that means that you have to first marry me and then divorce me before I am nice to you.
 Seriously, Vicki and I have gone through so much together in our earlier years, when we were both still starting our lives and careers.
 And then there are Quark and Cristalle.
 Those are bonds you can not replace.
 We are very supportive of each other.

-We won't ask you how old you are but whatever the answer is, were willing to bet that you actually look much younger than your actual age.
+We won't ask you how old you are but whatever the answer is, we’re willing to bet that you actually look much younger than your actual age.
 Do we have Vicki Belo to thank for that?

 Vicki is one of the best and most respected dermatologists in Asia.
 She single-handedly created the beauty industry in the Philippines and is often asked to give talks and lectures in international dermatological conventions.
 To answer your question: Only Belo Touches My Skin!